varigence/docs/bimlflex/modeling-tools/schema-diagram.md

 By dragging and dropping certain columns or tables users can affect the metadata in various ways:

-1. Change Ordinal - Drag a source column up or down in the same table to change the ordinal.
+1. Change Ordinal - Drag a source column up or down in the same table to change the ordinal
-1. Add Reference - Drag a source column onto another table to add a reference.
+1. Add Reference - Drag a source column onto another table to add a reference

 ### Layout Drag Options